-Most acute rejections occur from 2 to 7 weeks after transplantation.
-After this, the risk of acute rejection decreases, and after three months it is relatively rare.
+Most rejections occur from one to three weeks after the transplantation.
+After two or three weeks, the risk of rejection diminishes, and after three months rejection is relatively rare.

+25-30 % of liver transplants are rejected.
+That means rejection is a natural part of the transplantation process.
 Most often, a treatment regimen will have a good effect on acute rejection.